-- Bring along extra towels, paper towels, plastic bags, newspapers and a pet odor neutralizer.
-Hopefully you won’t need the cleaning supplies, but if you do, you’ll be glad you brought them along.
+- Bring along extra towels, paper towels, plastic bags, newspapers, and a pet odor neutralizer.
+Hopefully, you won’t need the cleaning supplies, but if you do, you’ll be glad you brought them along.

-- And yes, keep the leash on as well, because puppies are squirmy and holding the leash can mean the difference between a scary moment and a safe one.
+- And yes, keep the leash on because puppies are squirmy and holding the leash can mean the difference between a scary moment and a safe one.
 Also, bring along a chewy – rawhide sticks or retriever roll rawhides make good in-car projects.
 You can hold the rawhide as your pup works on it.

 - Crating your new buddy?
 Then leave this flat collar on in the crate; you’ll want to have a good hold of him when you open the crate door.